-After years interacting with quilters of all levels, I have learned that many of us have a stash of “super” special” fabric that we love, but don’t use.
-The reasons may differ: sometimes the fabrics have a personal history attached to them.
-They are bits and pieces inherited from grandma, or they are dad’s old work shirts.
-Maybe its a piece of Provencal cotton picked up on vacation in Southern France.
-Maybe it’s a hard-to-come-by piece of Japanese vintage kimono cotton or silk?
-Or perhaps its yardage from your local quilt shop that is now out of print so you are waiting for the “perfect” project to come by for it to be included.
+Often, the fabrics have a personal history attached to the owner.
+They are bits and pieces inherited from grandma or they are dad’s old work shirts.
+Maybe, it’s a piece of Provencal cotton picked up on vacation in Southern France or it’s a hard-to-come-by piece of Japanese vintage kimono cotton or silk.
+Or perhaps it is yardage from your favorite quilting fabric shop that is now out of print, so you are waiting for the “perfect” project to come by for it to be included.

-Personally, I have several “super-special” fabric stacks.
-I started collecting fabric when I was just about 11-12 years old.
+Personally, I have several “super special” stash of fabric.
+I started collecting fabric when I was just around 11 to12 years old.
 I would be sent alone on the bus into Oslo (Norway’s Capital) to visit the orthodontist once a month.
-Close by the bus stop was a small fabric shop that specialized in Provencal fabric.
+Close by the bus stop was a small fabric shop that specializes in Provencal fabric.
 In a basket by the counter were little bags of remnants that I could barely afford with my allowance.
 I would carefully select a bag with the most tantalizing mix of color and pattern in it and bring it home.
 Mind you, I hadn’t really learned to quilt at that age.
 But I sure wanted the fabric!

-For 35 years I have been hoarding these little French remnants.
-Too precious to use, too small to really make much of, they have remained in my “super-special” pile and waiting for the perfect little project where they can be shown off.
+For 35 years, I have been hoarding these little French remnants.
+Too precious to use, too small to really make much of, they have remained in my “super special” pile and are waiting for the perfect little project where they can be shown off.

-In the meantime, the “super-special” fabric pile has grown tremendously and now includes a rather substantial pile of Liberty of London Tana Lawn fabric, Japanese Taupes, authentic Scottish Tartans, as well as vintage and antique Japanese kimono silk, vintage Japanese indigo, and other treasures.
-However, up until the last few years, I never really included any of my treasures in a project but here is how my mindset has now changed:
+Over the years, the special fabric pile has grown tremendously and now includes a rather substantial pile of Liberty of London Tana Lawn fabric, Japanese Taupes, authentic Scottish Tartans, as well as vintage and antique Japanese kimono silk, vintage Japanese indigo, and other treasures.

-1. There will always be more beautiful fabric in the world!
-This is really true!
-And with amazing web-based ways to find it, like Etsy and eBay, unusual fabric treasures are easier to find than they were only 10 years ago.
+The availability of online shopping platforms today, such as Etsy and eBay, makes unusual fabric treasures easier to find now than they were 10 years ago.
+This way, you can easily build a quilting stash.
 When I started collecting Liberty fabric 15 years ago, I had to hunt for remnants on eBay.
-Now I can be a member of a fat quarter club and have a whole stack shipped to me every month!
+Now, I can be a member of a fat quarter club and have a whole stack shipped to me every month!
 Look for vintage kimono silks on Etsy and you will find amazing things!
 (And yes, you can quilt with kimono silk).

-2. Make scrap quilts where you can include small quantities of your “super-specials”.
+1. Use your stash fabrics to make scrap quilts where you can include small quantities of it.
 You don’t have to use up the whole piece.
-Put in a little strip or square to delight yourself and those around you.
-Log Cabin quilts are a perfect way to start to put your treasure trove of fabric gems to use.
-The log cabin design allows you to only shave a strip off your fabric to include in a block or two so that you may still have some of your fabric treasures left for future projects.
+Cut a little strip or square to delight yourself and those around you.
+Log Cabin Quilt layouts are a perfect way to start to put your treasure trove of fabric gems to use.
+The log cabin quilt layout allows you to only shave a strip off your fabric to include in a block or two so that you may still have some of your fabric treasures left for future projects.
 The 7-inch log cabin paper piecing template is a great option for incorporating special fabrics.

-3. Special fabrics make quilts more interesting.
-Look at the Yellow and White quilt below.
-It is one of my favorite quilts.
+2. Make interesting quilts using your special fabrics.
+Look at the Yellow and White Log Cabin Quilt below.
+It is one of my favorite quilt projects.
 The bright overall yellow feel and the white reminds me of my grandfather’s yellow glass veranda when I was a kid.
-But the quilt delight’s me even more up close.
-I have included 2 of my “super-special” Liberty of London Hello Kitty fabrics in it!
+But the quilt delighted me even more up close.
+I have included two of my “super-special” Liberty of London Hello Kitty fabrics in it!
 The quilt doesn’t read like a novelty fabric quilt (not my style at all).
-Hello Kitty is tiny and not found in every block, but she is there peaking her tiny head out from some of the 1/2″ wide strips in these blocks.
-You will see her if you go on a discovery through the quilt which uses about 60 different fabrics including a yellow Provencal from my early foray into fabric purchasing.
+Hello Kitty is tiny and not found in every block.
+But, she is there peaking her tiny head out from some of the 1/2″ wide strips in these blocks.
+You will see her if you go on a discovery through the quilt, which uses about 60 different fabrics including a yellow Provencal from my early foray into fabric purchasing.

-5. Use your fabric while it still feels special.
-It’s true.
+4. Use your fabric while it still feels special.
 Fabric can sometimes be like the new and expensive dress you bring home from the department store.
 It is so pretty and special that you put it in your closet for special occasions only.
-3 years later it is a bit out of style, and it has dust on the shoulders and it doesn’t fit right anymore.
-When you bring home the “super-special” yardage from the quilt shop; Use it while you still think its the most beautiful thing you have seen.
+Three years later, it can be a bit out of style and has dust on the shoulders and it doesn’t fit right anymore.
+When you bring home the “super special” yardage from the quilt shop, use it while you still think it’s the most beautiful thing you have seen.